pingcap/tidb-docker-compose/README.md

 * Build from binary

   For pd, tikv and tidb, comment their `image` and `buildPath` fields out.
 And then copy their binary files to pd/bin/pd-server, tikv/bin/tikv-server and tidb/bin/tidb-server.

-  These binary files can be built locally or downloaded from https://download.pingcap.org/tidb-latest-linux-amd64.tar.gz For tidbVision, comment its `image` and `buildPath` fields out.
+  These binary files can be built locally or downloaded from https://download.pingcap.org/tidb-latest-linux-amd64.tar.gz

+  For tidbVision, comment its `image` and `buildPath` fields out.
 And then copy tidb-vision repo to tidb-vision/tidb-vision.

 * Build from source

   Leave pd, tikv, tidb and tidbVision `image` field empty and set their `buildPath` field to their source directory.

   For example, if your local tikv source directory is $GOPATH/src/github.com/pingcap/tikv, just set tikv `buildPath` to `$GOPATH/src/github.com/pingcap/tikv`

+  *Note:* Compiling tikv from source consumes lots of memory, memory of Docker for Mac needs to be adjusted to greater than 6GB

 [tidb-vision](https://github.com/pingcap/tidb-vision) is a visiualization page of TiDB Cluster, it's WIP project and can be disabled by commenting `tidbVision` out.